 Install Traefik Mesh Helm Chart:

-helm install traefik-mesh traefik-mesh/traefik-mesh
+helm install traefik-mesh traefik/traefik-mesh

 Install from source¶

 Please be aware that the supported installation method is via Helm, using official releases.
 If you want to build/install/run Traefik Mesh from source, we may not be able to provide support.
 Installing from source is intended for development/contributing.

 You will then be able to use the tagged image as your image in your